dustinspecker/generator-ng-poly/README.md

 Run `yo ng-poly`
 Yeoman will then ask for an app name and language preferences.

-Install `Gulp` via `npm install -g gulp` and run `gulp` to build and start the development environment.
+Run `gulp` to build and start the development environment.

 ## User Groups